-Reviewed by Steve & Jill Wooler in February 2010
+Reviewed by Steve & Jill Wooler in February 2010 and February 2014

-SeaScape boasts beautiful views over Castara Bay.
-It is less than a one minute walk to the smaller and quieter of Castara's glorious sandy beaches.
-The property offers two self-contained self-catering apartments; one with two bedrooms and one with a single bedroom.
-The apartments are American-owned and furnished and equipped to the very highest standards and yet totally compatible with the 'open living' ethos that is so much a feature of Castara holiday accommodation.
+Completed in January 2009, this new and striking wooden house is built on the side of a cliff directly above Castara's Little Bay beach.
+SeaScape offers stunning views over Castara Bay and a walk of less than a minute to the more beautiful and quieter of Castara's two glorious sandy beaches.
+The property has a choice of two self-contained self-catering apartments; one with two bedrooms and one with a single bedroom.
+The American owners have furnished and equipped the apartments to the very highest standards, whilst still managing to keep the accommodation compatible with the 'open living' ethos that is so much a feature of the Castara experience.

-Two rocky outcrops separate Little Bay from Big Bay and the main beach.
-At low tide it is possible to wade waist-deep from one beach to the other, but few do.
-Other than the Boat House Restaurant, there are no shops or restaurants inLittle Bay, so walking to shops and restaurants does mean walking up the hill to the main road, then back down to the rest of the village.
-Best avoided in the heat of the day, it can be a pleasant walk that shouldn’t faze anyone and a cold beer always tastes so much better at the end of the walk.
+Two rocky outcrops separate Little Bay from Big Bay’s main beach.
+At low tide, and with calm waters, it is possible to wade waist-deep from one beach to the other, but few do.
+With the exception of the Boat House Restaurant, there are no shops or restaurants in Little Bay.
+You need to walk up the hill and back down to the village.
+A pleasant stroll that will not faze anyone in reasonable health, it is best avoided during the hottest hours of the day.
+Mind you, a cold beer always tastes amazing on your return.

 SeaScape utilises an open and practical design concept utilised by several apartments and cottages in the village.
 However, it has been built to much higher standards than most.
-The overall result is a more refined and comfortable version of the very simple houses that dominate the village’s holiday accommodation market and which sometimes seem to view hot water as a luxury confined to 5-star hotels.
+The overall result is a more refined and comfortable version of the simple houses that dominate the village’s holiday accommodation market and which sometimes seem to view hot water as a luxury confined to 5-star hotels.

-There is no dedicated parking, but we had no problems parking in the sleepy road next to the apartments.
-From there, around 40 shallow steps take you to the shared balcony that wraps around the back of the house, providing access to both apartments.
+The house has no dedicated parking, but we had no problems parking in the sleepy road next to the apartments.
+From there, around 40 shallow steps take you to the shared balcony that wraps around the rear of the house and provides access to both apartments.